jpabloAg/laboratorio3udea/README.md

 In the folder `app` is located the main code of the app

-In the folder `test` is located the unit tests
+In the folder `test` is located the unit tests and i use the framework angular

 ### How to install it